Fahrad20/fahrad20/README.md

 # 💫 About Me
-I’m a Senior Front-End Developer from Armenia with over 5 years of experience crafting modern, scalable, and user-friendly web applications.
-Proficient in React.js, Next.js, and TypeScript, I specialize in building efficient, high-performance interfaces and bringing designs to life.

-With expertise in both front-end and back-end technologies like Node.js, Express.js, and Nest.js, I create seamless full-stack solutions.
-Passionate about clean code, innovative design, and collaboration, I’ve successfully led teams and delivered impactful projects.
+Senior Front-End Engineer with commercial experience since 2020, building scalable, high-performance web and mobile products.
+Expert in the JavaScript ecosystem (React, Next.js, React Native, TypeScript) with strong experience in iGaming, AI, and FinT ech.
+Proven team lead skilled in guiding engineering teams and delivering reliable, business-critical solutions with a focus on performance, accessibility, and clean, maintainable code.

 Let’s build something great together! 🚀